Ladakh, The Land of High Passes

 If Non-Indian citizens wish to visit the areas of Dah-Hanu, Nubra, Pangong Lakes, Tsomoriri, Tsokar, etc. (beyond Leh), it is mandatory to approach a recognized travel agent or District collector office and get the necessary inner line permit.
 This rule, which was applicable to Indian citizens also, was changed on 24 April 2014 (provided you are traveling with a valid Identity document) by the J&K state government.

 How Do I Go to The Land of High Passes, Ladakh?

 The conventional route is the Srinagar – Lak route.
-There are buses between Srinagar and Leh, operated by J&K state road transport corporation.
+There are buses between Srinagar and Leh, operated by J&K road transport corporation.
 These buses normally halt at Kargil for an overnight stay.
-Chartered luxury buses are also operated by J&K state road transport corporation.
+Chartered luxury buses are also operated by J&K road transport corporation.
 Cars and Jeeps for available for hire, at Srinagar (and at Lak for return journey).
 Tourist operators arrange deluxe luxury buses.
 The distance is around 435 kilometers.
 This route is open from early June to November end.

 Manali-Leh road is a new road which connects the hill station Manali with Leh, which is open during mid June to early October.
 Taklang-La pass, world’s second highest motor-able pass is in this route, at an altitude of 5,235 meters or 17,469 feet.
 There are many other mountain passes also in the 473 km long Manali-Leh route.
-Himachal Pradesh and Jammu & Kashmir state road transport corporations operate ordinary and deluxe bus services in this route.
+Himachal Pradesh and Jammu & Kashmir road transport corporations operate ordinary and deluxe bus services in this route.
 The journey takes around 2 days and passengers have to take an overnight stay at Serchu or Pang.